hotkit/fostgres/Cpp/fostgres/Fostgres-sql-view.md

 Each end point configuration consists of a number of keys:

+* `response` -- The type of API.
+The URL to database mapping essentially must describe a resource that comprised either one or multiple rows in the relation/table.
+    * `object` -- The URL describes a single row in the database.
+    * `csj` (default) -- The URL describes multiple rows in the database.
 * `path` -- The path configuration to match against
 * `GET` -- Used for `GET` requests.
 * `PUT` -- Used for `PUT` requests.